Semantic-Org/Semantic-UI-React/.github/CONTRIBUTING.md

 })
 ```

 The last argument to a common test is always `options`.
 You can configure the test here.
-Example, if your component requires certain props to render, you can pass in `requiredProps`:
+For example, if your component requires certain props to render, you can pass in `requiredProps`:

 ```js
 import * as common from 'test/specs/commonTests'